 - vancomycin (Vancocin);

-- a diuretic such as amiloride (Midamor), furosemide (Lasix), or triamterene (Dyrenium); or
+- a diuretic (water pill), such as amiloride (Midamor), furosemide (Lasix), or triamterene (Dyrenium);

 This list is not complete and other drugs may interact with metformin and repaglinide.
 Tell your doctor about all medications you use.
 This includes prescription, over-the-counter, vitamin, and herbal products.
 Do not start a new medication without telling your doctor.

 Your pharmacist can provide more information about metformin and repaglinide.